-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a consultant to join the department of paediatrics for its northern service, based at North Devon District Hospital (NDDH) in Barnstaple.
-The opportunity to work across both our northern and eastern services, including at the Royal Devon and Exeter Hospital (Wonford, Exeter), is available.
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant in Acute Paediatrics to join the department of Paediatrics for its Northern services, based at North Devon District Hospital (NDDH) in Barnstaple.
+One substantive Consultant 10 PA post has become available within the acute paediatric team.
+However, part-time or job share applications are welcomed and encouraged.